New York City Larceny Lawyer

 Grand Larceny in the third, second and first degrees are differentiated by the minimum value of the property stolen.
 Grand Larceny in the third degree, New York Penal Law § 155.35 requires that the property value exceed $3,000.
 This is a class D felony punishable for up to 7 years in prison.
 Grand Larceny in the second degree, New York Penal Law §155.40, requires that the property value exceed $50,000.
 This is a class C felony punishable for up to 15 years prison.
 Finally, Grand Larceny in the first degree, New York Penal Law § 155.45 requires that the property value exceed $1,000,000.
 This is a class B felony punishable by up to 25 years in prison.

 In addition to the specificity requirement for the value of the property stolen in Grand Larceny in the third degree and second degree, there are other thefts that fall under these charges.
 Property stolen from an ATM machine also constitutes Grand Larceny in the third degree.
-Property obtained by extortion by threatening to cause future physical injury to another person, property damage or abuse of power by a public servant constitutes Grand Larceny in the second degree.
+Property obtained by extortion or threatening to cause future physical injury to another person, property damage or abuse of power by a public servant constitutes Grand Larceny in the second degree.

 Call a New York City Larceny Attorney Today